ThinkTwiceCodeOne/TMWebRock/README.md

 javac -classpath "/Users/yashmundra/Desktop/tomcat9/lib/*:/Users/yashmundra/Desktop/tomcat9/webapps/tmwebrock/WEBINF/lib/*:/Users/yashmundra/Desktop/tomcat9/webapps/tmwebrock/WEB-INF/classes:." *.java
 ```

+You can see some of the example in classes/bobby/test

 Now some example how you can use the framework.
 You need to create your services inside WEB-INF/classes folder and you've to specify the folder name in web.xml and the param name and param value should be like this
 ```